 He went on to mention the trans-Saharan route used by Arab slave-traders whose activity increased in the period 700-800 AD, and the Indian Ocean slave routes, along which Arabs took around 12.5 million slaves to India and the Far East.
 Millions were supplied to the Mughals in India.

-Slaves were traded out of Africa as far North as Iraq for centuries until a 19th century uprising caused problems.
+Slaves were traded out of Africa as far North as Iraq, so many that a slave uprising under the Abbasid Caliphate led to civil war.

 Tippu Tip.